-Instead of sorting through thousands of possible agents, I've created a list of Europe and Asia's best who have a proven track record of getting players trials.
-Find that list in my ebook Pro Secret Agents List.
+Instead of sorting through thousands of possible agents, I've created a list of Europe, South Americas, USA and Asia's best who have a proven track record of getting players trials.
+Find that Pro FIFA Soccer Agent Contact List here.

 Hmmmm... the million dollar question.
 This is where you need to be real with yourself and look yourself in the mirror (wash your face first you look awful in the mornings).
 Now to know if you are ready for a soccer agent you need to ask yourself these two questions.
 First, "am I the top 2-3 players on my team?", if yes then the second questions is ask yourself "am I the top 5-10 players in my entire league" (college, highest club league etc).
 If the answer is no to either of these questions then you have some work to do before you get an agent to represent you.
 If you answered yes to both then you can start contacting some agents with this Pro Secret Agent Contact List.

 Put it this way, even Messi needed a soccer agent to sign his first pro contract, so before you start thinking you don't need one, believe me you do.
 Agents represent you and shop you around to clubs that are looking for a player that fits your profile.
 A team may be looking for an 18 year old Striker or veteran 31 year old Defender from Norway and an agent places their players on tryouts that match the clubs needs.

 I have had trials that have lasted months and I have had trials that have lasted hours (I try to forget those) and no matter what trial I went on I could quickly realize if this team was looking for what I bring to the table or if it wasn't the right fit.